gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

 - Go to download tab
 - Clck and download fasta link

-Or download from the command line using the command below:
+Alternatively, you can download from the command line using the command below:
 ```
 curl -O ftp://ftp.ncbi.nlm.nih.gov/sra/wgs_aux/GE/CA/GECA01/GECA01.1.fsa_nt.gz
 ```
+Easy, huh!
 Now let's process the data and build a blastable database
 ```
 # Uncompress the file.
 What format is it?